 The chances of a baby with AVSD are higher for mothers who:

-AVSD are also common in people with other genetic conditions.
-These defects are common in people with Down syndrome.
+AVSD are also common in people with other genetic problems, such as Down syndrome.

-AVSD may not be obvious at birth.
-It may be a few weeks before symptoms develop.
+AVSD may not cause problems at birth.
+It may be a few weeks before symptoms happen.
 For partial AVSD, symptoms may not appear until after infancy.
 Others may have severe issues.
-Symptoms may include:
+Symptoms may be: